gedda23/Unet_Original_Implemntation/README.md

-This is Unet paper original implementation using tanspose-2d convolutions(i have seen people using bilinear sampling instead of tanspose convolutions)
+This is Unet Architecture original implementation using tanspose-2d convolutions(i have seen people using bilinear sampling instead of tanspose convolutions)

 Implemented in pytorch